-Karen: My name is Karen McDonough.
+- Karen: My name is Karen McDonough.
 Today is Friday, May 31, 2013.
 I'm interviewing for the first time Naomi Hoiland.
-This interview is taking place at the Hoiland cabin at 450 Trail Creek Road, Polebridge, Montana.
+This interview is taking place at the Noiland cabin at 450 Trail Creek Road, Polebridge, Montana.
 This interview is sponsored by the North Fork Landowners Association and is part of the North Fork History Project.
-Naomi, today our first question for you is we would like a little bit of your early background, where and when you were born.

-Naomi: Well, I was born in a log cabin, and the log cabin was on Half Moon Lake.
-My Grampa and Grandma Gaffaney, Clyde and Annie Gaffaney, owned quite a bit of property on Lake 5 and Half Moon Lake.
+Naomi today our first question for you is we would like a little bit of your early background, where and when you were born. - Naomi: Well, [laughs] I was born in a log cabin and the log cabin was on Half Moon Lake.
+My Grampa and Grandma Gaffney, Clyde and Annie Gaffney owned quite a bit of property on Lake 5 Half Moon Lake.
 They are separated by a little dike, but we're on the Half Moon side.
-I was born January 21, 1935 and on my birth certificate it says Belton, but the doctor came.
-My dad went and got the doctor, and he came on the train.
-He had to snowshoe into their place.
-By then I was born, so they tell me, but he checked me out and I was perfectly healthy, end of story.
-[Laughs] [On the tape, she originally says January 31, but later corrected it to January 21.]

-Karen: Can you remember the first time you came to the North Fork?

-Naomi: Oh, if memory serves me correctly, I think I was about 4 years old, 3 or 4.
-You see, I was actually raised by my grandparents.

-Karen: And their names were?

-Naomi: Ruth and Burt Coan.
-I came up with them probably when I was 4 years old.
-It was in the summertime.
-I know it was in the summertime because Grandpa Burt worked for the Forest Service.
-He was a smokechaser and on a trail crew.
-He might have come down a couple of years before and done this, because he was a seasonal worker for the Forest Service.
-He lived at Ford Ranger Station.
-Nana decided that when he was permanently up here for seasonal work she would come up, too.
-They bought the house that belongs to Doug Barnes now.
-It's a junk heap, but oh dear, it was a nice house and it was right next to the Holcolms [Harry and Lena].
-I was probably 4 years old, because when I was 5 we went up to Lion Lookout, and I walked the whole way.
-Nana and I went up to visit Grandpa Burt for the weekend up on Lion Lookout.
-I had a wonderful childhood, and those are fond memories.
-Grandpa Burt always had a couple of chipmunks that he'd caught in a live trap that he made, and I would get to feed them when we were there, and I got to eat little cans of grapefruit.
-Oh, I thought that was wonderful.
-We appreciated our treats much more than we do now, and our treats were very simple, but that was fun.
+I was born January 31, 1935 and on my birth certificate it says Belton, but the doctor came.
+My dad went and got the doctor and he came on the train and he had to snowshoe into my place.
+By then I was born so they tell me but he checked it out and I was perfectly healthy, end of story.
+[Laughs] - Karen: Can you remember the first time you came to the North Fork? - Naomi: Oh, I think if memory serves me correctly I think I was about 4 years old, 3 or 4.
+You see I was raised, actually I was raised by my grandparents. - Karen: Are their names were? - Naomi: Ruth and Burt Conn, and I came up with them probably when I was 4 years old, and it was in the summertime.
+I know it was in the summertime because Grampa Burt worked for the Forest Service.
+He was a smoke chaser and on a trail crew.
+He might have come down a couple of years before and done this because he was a seasonal worker for the Forest Service and he lived at Ford Station, Ford Ranger Station.
+And Nana decided that when he was permanently up here for seasonal workers she would come up here and they bought the house that belongs to Doug Barnes now.
+It was a junk heap, but oh dear it was a nice house and it was right next to the Holcolms.
+And I was probably 4 years old because let's see, sometimes I would go...
+When I was 5 we went up to Lion Lookout and I walked the whole way.
+Nana and I went up to visit Grampa Burt for the weekend up on Lion Lookout.
+Oh I had a wonderful childhood because those are fond memories and Grampa Burt always had a couple of chipmunks that he caught in a live trap that he made and I would get to feed them and everything when we were there, and I got to eat little cans of grapefruit.
+Oh I thought that was wonderful.
+We appreciated our treats much more than we do now and our treats were very simple, but that was fun.